-When the meditator contemplates in this manner he realizes "Samudaya dhammānupassī vā vedanāsu viharati, vaya dhammānupassī vā vedanāsu viharati," [when contact exists, feeling exists; when contact changes; feeling changes; and when contact ceases, feeling ceases.]
-When we meditate on vedanānupassanā, we realize these occurrences have no controller, they are non-self.
-They are the result of conditions that are in place, and when the conditions no longer exist, the result is eliminated.
+When the meditator contemplate this manner, he realizes that when contact exists, feeling exists.
+When contact change, feeling changes and when contact cease, the feeling ceases.
+When we meditate on vedananupassana we realize that these occurrences have no controller, they are nonself.
+They are the result of conditions that are in place and that when the conditions no longer exist the result is eliminated.
 This is a natural order, which the meditator understands.
-Thinking of this feeling as me, thinking I am the feeling, thinking I own this feeling or thinking this feeling owns me, the meditator will realize that thinking is faulty and correct himself.
-He avoids identifying with feeling as me, mine, and under my control.
-This contemplation helps him to further improve his mindfulness and wisdom.
+Thinking of this feeling as me, thinking I am the feeling, thinking I own this feeling or thinking that this feeling owns me, the meditator will realize that thinking is faulty and correct himself.
+He avoids identifying with feeling as me, mine and under my control.
+This contemplation helps him to improve his mindfulness and wisdom further.
 He is heading towards the realization of life.
-That is how vedanānupassanā becomes complete in him.
+That is how vedananupassana becomes complete in him.

-According to contemplations of feeling sections in Satipatṭhāna sutta, it is very clear contemplation of feeling means not reflecting on aches of the body, but being mindful of worldly and spiritual feelings.
+According to contemplations of feeling sections in sattipathana sutta, it is very clear that contemplations of feeling means not reflecting on aches of the body, but being mindful of worldly and spiritual feelings.